-Chief Veterinary Officer, Chief Food Safety Officer and Chief Plant Health Officer for Canada
+Chief Veterinary Officer, Chief Food Safety Officer, Chief Plant Health Officer and Chief Science Operating Officer

 Canada has a strong food safety system founded on sound science and aligned with international standards.

-The Chief Plant Health Officer (CPHO) plays a key leadership role in the policies related to plant health in Canada at the domestic and international level.
+The Chief Plant Health Officer (CPHO) for Canada plays a key leadership role in the policies related to plant health in Canada at the domestic and international level.